LEVY logoLEVY logo

 For instance, hormonal conditions, blood clotting disorders, thyroid disease, an overactive immune system, diabetes, and infections can be treated well with medication.
 Structural abnormalities in the uterus can be corrected through surgery, and operations are available to help with inflammation in the womb like endometriosis.
 Uterine fibroids and polyps can also be treated with medication or surgery.
 For cervical insufficiency, a band (called a cerclage) can be placed in the cervix to prevent the pregnancy tissue from descending prematurely.

-If chromosomal defects are the culprit, you can opt to have preimplantation genetic testing of your eggs or embryos before they are placed in the uterus while undergoing in vitro fertilization (IVF)
+If chromosomal defects are the culprit, you can opt to have preimplantation genetic testing of your eggs or embryos before they are placed in the uterus while undergoing in vitro fertilization (IVF).

 In addition to medical treatment, leading a healthy lifestyle can go a long way towards helping you have a successful pregnancy.
 Here are some things you can do to prep your body for pregnancy: Aim for a BMI between 18-25 if you are overweight, use relaxation techniques like mindfulness to manage stress, avoid smoking, limit consumption of alcohol and caffeine, eat well (learn about fertility-boosting foods here), and get regular exercise.